GPA Ethics FAQs

 - I am an independent consultant and I’ve recently noticed that one of my occasional clients changes the meaning behind their acronym periodically.
 When I explained to them that what they were doing wasn’t honest, they were really embarrassed and immediately saw that they should make a decision about the meaning of the acronym and stick with it.
 We’ve submitted four proposals in the last 18 months; do I need to take any additional action?

-In this case, the best course of action is to counsel them to make the decision about their name, and then have them make contact the grantors who funded them under the “wrong” name.
+this case, the best course of action is to counsel them to make the decision about their name, and then have them make contact with the grantors who funded them under the “wrong” name.
+(1, 5)

 - What happens if a consultant is contracted to write a proposal, but doesn’t follow through with anything and just keeps the money?